 cat mytext.txt > newfile.txt

-...will read the contents of mytext.txt and send them to standard output; instead of displaying the text, however, the shell will redirect the output to the file newfile.txt.
+...reads the contents of mytext.txt and send them to standard output; instead of displaying the text, however, the shell redirects the output to the file newfile.txt.
 If newfile.txt does not exist, it is created.
-If newfile.txt already exists, it will be overwritten and its previous contents are lost, so be careful.
+If newfile.txt already exists, it is overwritten and its previous contents are lost, so be careful.

 Similarly, you can catenate several files into your destination file.
 For instance:

 ...reads the contents of mytext.txt and mytext2.txt and write the combined text to the file newfile.txt.
 Again, if newfile.txt does not already exist, it is created; if it already exists, it is overwritten.

 Append a text file's contents to another text file

 Instead of overwriting another file, you can also append a source text file to another using the redirection operator ">>".